nachogold/Lyric-Analysis/README.txt

 I did this to put into practice different Python tools (like website parsing, SQL and matplotlib, among others).

-Any comments or ways to improve the code are more than welcome.
+Any comments or ways to improve the code are welcome.

 Additionally, any suggestions of further analysis that could be done with the word frequency is appreciated.